 - Check the Allow geometry updates without m-value box to allow geometry updates to m-enabled features without specifying an m-value.

 - Optionally choose a Sync option.
-Additional sync options are available if you checked the Enable Sync check box, are sharing to an ArcGIS Enterprise 10.8.1 portal or later, and the Data option on the General tab is set to Reference registered data.
+Additional sync options are available if you checked the Enable Sync check box, are publishing to ArcGIS Server 10.8.1 or later, and the Data option on the General tab is set to Reference registered data.
 A default selection is provided based on the data's versioning type.

 Create a version for each downloaded map